Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: The leading Ruelle-Pollicott resonance

 The considered circuit spreads observables by $\delta r = 6$ in one period (see Fig.~\ref{fig:rp_sym}) and, importantly, we have $\delta r > s$.
 Therefore, Eq.~\eqref{eq:prop_mel} for the matrix elements of the truncated propagator is not applicable.
-While one can use the more general formula derived in Appendix~\ref{app:prop}, this approach gives access only up to $r = 6$, since the evaluation of matrix elements is numerically performed on observables of support $r + 2\delta r$.
-A substantial improvement can be made by noticing that successive layers are translations of the previous layers, that is $\mathcal S(U_i) = U_{i + 1}$.
-This space-time symmetry~\cite{duhClassificationSamegateQuantum2024} allows us to redefine the first layer (and a translation to the left) to be the ``new'' Floquet propagator for a three times shorter period, leading to less spreading $\delta r = 2$ and allowing us to use Eq.~\eqref{eq:prop_mel}.
+While one can use the more general formula derived in Appendix~\ref{app:prop}, this approach gives access only up to $r = 6$, since the evaluation of matrix elements is \diffa{performed} numerically by \diffa{the evolution of} observables \diffa{on} $r + 2\delta r$ \diffa{sites}.
+A substantial improvement can be made by noticing that successive layers are translations of the previous layer, that is $\mathcal S(U_i) = U_{i + 1}$.
+This space-time symmetry~\cite{duhClassificationSamegateQuantum2024} allows us to redefine the first layer (and a translation to the left) to be the ``new'' Floquet propagator for a three times shorter period, leading to less spreading $\delta r = 2$, allowing us to use Eq.~\eqref{eq:prop_mel} \diffa{and thereby enabling us to reach about $r = 13$}.
 For details see Appendix~\ref{app:space_time}.

-The leading eigenvalue of the truncated propagator (and thus the leading RP resonance) for $3$ different realizations (cases with different gate $V$) is shown in Fig.~\ref{fig:rp_sym}b.
-We will use the same cases throughout this paper.
+The leading eigenvalue of the truncated propagator (and thus the leading RP resonance) for $3$ different realizations with different gate $V$ is shown in Fig.~\ref{fig:rp_sym}b.
+We will use the same \diff{gates} throughout this paper.
 Its $k$ dependence has two regimes, $k$ close to $0$ (small $k$) and $k$ far from zero (around $k = \pi$).
-At $k = 0$, the leading eigenvalue is exactly $1$ and its eigenvector is the local density corresponding to magnetization (i.e., the conserved quantity).
+At $k = 0$, the leading eigenvalue is exactly $1$ and its eigenvector is the local density corresponding to magnetization (i.e., the conserved quantity \diffa{$a = \sigma^z$}).
 Eigenvalues at small quasi-momenta have smooth dependence on $k$ and converge fast with $r$.
 We will show that they are related to transport and contain information about the spin diffusion constant in Sec.~\ref{sec:small_k}.
-Eigenvalues far from $k = 0$ converge slower and show more varied behavior, similarly to what we have seen in cases without symmetries (cf.~Fig.~\ref{fig:rp_no_sym}b), including non-smooth dependence due to collisions with smaller eigenvalues.
+Eigenvalues far from $k = 0$ converge slower and show more varied behavior, similarly to what we have seen in \diff{circuits} without symmetries (cf.~Fig.~\ref{fig:rp_no_sym}b), including non-smooth dependence due to collisions with smaller eigenvalues.
 In Sec.~\ref{sec:big_k} we will numerically verify that a finite gap there indeed signals exponential decay of corresponding observables that are unrelated to transport.